mrnazu/cs50/1 Lectures/week 00/Notes/Note 01.md

 **Note:** Nazu

-This note explores the concepts introduced in our first C program and delves deeper into computer fundamentals.
+This note explores the concepts introduced in our first C/Scratch program and dive deeper into computer fundamentals.

 **Conditional Statements:**